Standards and Discipline

-A full list of behavioral and academic violations can be found on the Student Conduct and Community Standards site.
+A full list of behavioral and academic violations can be found through Student Conduct and Community Standards.

 Behavioral violations of University policy include, but are not limited to, the following:

-- Failing to respond to legitimate requests from University officials; and
+- failing to respond to legitimate requests from University officials;